Market Analysts see JD.com Inc. [JD] gaining to $100. Time to buy?

 Atlantic Equities have made an estimate for JD.com Inc. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on January 11, 2022.
 While these analysts kept the previous recommendation, Macquarie raised their target price to Outperform.
 The new note on the price target was released on December 07, 2021, representing the official price target for JD.com Inc. stock.
 Previously, the target price had yet another raise to $98, while Barclays analysts kept a Overweight rating on JD stock.

-JD.com Inc. [JD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.27.
-With this latest performance, JD shares gained by 5.71% in over the last four-week period, additionally sinking by -4.42% over the last 6 months – not to mention a drop of -23.95% in the past year of trading.
+JD.com Inc. [JD] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -12.29.
+With this latest performance, JD shares dropped by -13.14% in over the last four-week period, additionally sinking by -20.75% over the last 6 months – not to mention a drop of -29.83% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and JD.com Inc. [JD] shares currently have an operating margin of +1.43 and a Gross Margin at +14.46.
 JD.com Inc.’s Net Margin is presently recorded at +6.62.